Data modelling

 Data modelling is still the core

 Every year brings new features in Power BI: Copilot, DirectLake, Fabric, deployment pipelines, code-first models.
-Yet a recurring theme at the User Days was that most problems in Power BI environments are not technical problems — they are modelling problems.
+Yet a recurring theme is that most problems in Power BI environments are not technical problems — they are modelling problems.
 A poor data model produces slow reports, error-prone calculations and code nobody understands.

 The star schema as foundation